 TROYCA and the Technical Challenge of Dynamic Lighting 🎬

 The key to Aoki's style lies in the systematic use of high-contrast lighting, a technique that demands rigorous pre-production work.
-At TROYCA, the art and photography teams collaborate closely to simulate realistic light sources in 2D, avoiding the flat lighting typical of anime.
-This process, which includes hard shadows and specular highlights, gives depth to the settings and accentuates dramatic tension, but requires meticulous color control to avoid saturating the final image.
-SECOND TITLE: When the Budget Cries but the Director Smiles THIRD PARAGRAPH: Of course, achieving that auteur cinema look without a Hollywood bank account has its challenges.
-It is rumored that TROYCA's animators have a love-hate relationship with Aoki: they love him for making them feel like Kubrick's cinematographers, but they hate him when they have to redraw 400 frames because a shadow didn't fall at exactly 45 degrees.
+At TROYCA, the art and photography teams work closely together to simulate realistic light sources in 2D, avoiding the flat lighting typical of anime.
+This process, which includes hard shadows and specular highlights, gives depth to the scenes and accentuates dramatic tension, but requires meticulous color control to avoid saturating the final image.
+SECOND TITLE: When the Budget Cries but the Director Smiles THIRD PARAGRAPH: Of course, achieving that auteur film look without a Hollywood bank account has its challenges.
+Rumor has it that TROYCA's animators have a love-hate relationship with Aoki: they love him for making them feel like Kubrick's cinematographers, but they hate him when they have to redraw 400 frames because a shadow didn't fall at exactly 45 degrees.
 In the end, the viewer wins, even if the accounting department had to sell their coffee machine.

 In a Humorous Tone 😄

-Of course, achieving that auteur cinema look without a Hollywood bank account has its challenges.
-It is rumored that TROYCA's animators have a love-hate relationship with Aoki: they love him for making them feel like Kubrick's cinematographers, but they hate him when they have to redraw 400 frames because a shadow didn't fall at exactly 45 degrees.
+Of course, achieving that auteur film look without a Hollywood bank account has its challenges.
+Rumor has it that TROYCA's animators have a love-hate relationship with Aoki: they love him for making them feel like Kubrick's cinematographers, but they hate him when they have to redraw 400 frames because a shadow didn't fall at exactly 45 degrees.
 In the end, the viewer wins, even if the accounting department had to sell their coffee machine.